Kasimir123/CTFWriteUps/01-2021-BambooFox/ransomware/README.md

 ```

-exiftool did not show any commentsor unusual data, and there were no strings in the png that contained flag.
+exiftool did not show any comments or unusual data, and there were no strings in the png that contained flag.
 I then attempted to do a binwalk hoping for a hidden file inside the png.

 ``` bash
 $ binwalk ./flag.png